MykolaPinchuk/gcp_documentation/GCP_project_deployment_template.md

       </body>
     </html>

-Make sure that the model artifact is in the root project folder.
+Make sure that the model artifact is in the project app folder.

 terminal: